wdconinc/practical-computing-for-scientists/README.md

 ## Accommodations

 It is the policy of William \& Mary to accommodate students with disabilities and qualifying diagnosed conditions in accordance with federal and state laws.
-Any student who feels he or she may need an accommodation based on the impact of a learning, psychiatric, physical or chronic health diagnosis should contact the Student Accessibility Services staff at 757-221-2509 or at \href{mailto:sas@wm.edu}{sas@wm.edu}.
+Any student who feels he or she may need an accommodation based on the impact of a learning, psychiatric, physical or chronic health diagnosis should contact the Student Accessibility Services staff at 757-221-2509 or at [sas@wm.edu](mailto:sas@wm.edu).
 SAS staff will work with you to determine if accommodations are warranted, and if so, to help you obtain an official letter of accommodation.
-For more information please see \href{http://www.wm.edu/sas}{Student Accessibility Services}.
+For more information please see [Student Accessibility Services](http://www.wm.edu/sas).

 If you feel that there is anything that I can do to ensure a better learning environment for you, please do not hesitate to contact me.
 As long as these ad-hoc accommodations do not unfairly disadvantage other students, I am more than willing to help out.